dtorres/OLImageView/README.md

 		[self.view addSubview:self.imageView];
 	}

-No, we are not done yet.
-Now, when you create your image instances to put in the view you show do it with the data.
+Now, when you create your image instances to put in the view, you should do it with the data.

 **Example**